than-dev/be-javascript-master/hoisting/en-us/README.md

 <br>

-Before see some examples, we need to understand the difference beetween these three ways to declare a variable.
+Before see some examples, we need to understand the difference between these three ways to declare a variable.

 <br>